Max Muncy Player Props: Dodgers vs. Mets

 Max Muncy At The Plate

-- Muncy has six home runs and nine walks while hitting .208.
+- Muncy is hitting .228 with seven home runs and nine walks.

-- Among the qualified hitters, he ranks 157th in batting average, while his on-base percentage ranks 99th and he is 35th in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 137th, his on-base percentage ranks 90th, and he is 17th in the league in slugging.

-- Muncy has picked up a hit in 40.0% of his 15 games this season, with at least two hits in 26.7% of those games.
+- Muncy has gotten at least one hit in 43.8% of his games this season (seven of 16), with at least two hits five times (31.3%).

-- Muncy has driven in a run in five games this season (33.3%), including two games with multiple runs batted in.
+- In six games this year (37.5%), Muncy has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.